microsoft/rnx-kit/packages/rn-changelog-generator/README.md

 reasons:

-- Attributing changes to the author’s github handle requires fetching the commit metadata from the github API, rather than rely on a local clone of the react-native repo.
+- Attributing changes to the author’s github handle requires fetching the commit metadata from the github API, rather than relying on a local clone of the react-native repo.

 - Due to how react-native’s